Making farmers proud!

 Budget

-The 3-year project budget is $320,000, with $110,000 needed for the first year to launch in 2025.
-Funding will be used to train farmers in modern efficient technology and climate smart agriculture.
-Moreover, to support Selam Hawassa college to run a business incubation center, offer business development support, and improve public TVET and government offices.
+The 3-year project budget is $393,000, with $178,000 needed for the first year to launch in 2026.
+Funding will be used to train farmers in modern efficient technology, agroforestry and climate smart agriculture.
+Furthermore, to support Selam Hawassa college to run a business incubation center, offer business development support, and improve public TVET and government offices.
+Since Dorcas has already secured $87,000 (22%) of the total budget, MissionInvest USA is seeking the remaining $306,000 for the three‑year project period 2026–2028.

 Warm Recommendation from MissionInvest

-During the middle of March, I got that chance to visit this successful project with a group of business people.
-We visited the vocational training center Selam and the agricultural part of the project in the rural areas outside Hawassa.
-We were thrilled to learn that the Selam Training Center, originally from Switzerland, is highly respected in Ethiopia due to the quality and success rate of their training; 100% of all trainees secure decent jobs!
+In mid‑March 2025, I had the opportunity to visit this successful project together with a group of business people.
+We visited the Selam vocational training center and the agricultural component of the project in the rural areas outside Hawassa.
+We were excited to learn that the Selam Training Center – originally established by a Swiss organization – is highly respected in Ethiopia due to the quality and strong success rate of its training programs: 100% of all trainees secure decent jobs!
 Amazing!
-It was absolutely fantastic to walk through the fields with a group of farmers and hear their enthusiastic stories about how much the project is already benefiting them!
+It was absolutely fantastic to walk through the fields with a group of farmers and hear their enthusiastic stories about how much the project is already benefiting them.

 MissionInvest